Arun28041401/IOT_Train/README.md

   // Read data from Lidar sensor float distance = myLidar.distance();

-  // Check if Lidar sensor detects an object within the threshold distance if (distance < THRESHOLD) {
+  // Lidar sensor detects an object within the threshold distance if (distance < THRESHOLD) {
     // If so, check if laser sensor also detects an object if (digitalRead(LASER_PIN) == HIGH) {
-      // If both sensors detect an object, trigger an alarm Serial.println("Collision Alert!");
+      //Sensors detect an object, trigger an alarm Serial.println("Collision Alert!");
     }
   }